Grassland degradation: Small mammals

-An increase in some small animal populations has led to some grasslands being degraded.
+An increase in small animal populations has led to some grassland being degraded.
 These animals include the Himalayan marmots, the Brandt's and plateau vole, and the plateau pika and zokor.
 They damage this environment mainly through their burrowing into the ground and gnawing at the grass and other plants.
 Both of these actions encourage soil erosion and make it more difficult for plants to firmly ground themselves to this poor terrain.
-Hence grass has a tougher time growing and the terrain becomes spottily doused with grass.
-However, there are those who do not think that these animals contribute to grassland degradation.
+Hence, grass has a tougher time growing, and the terrain becomes spottily doused with grass.
+However, some do not think these animals contribute to grassland degradation.
 They claim that such burrowing aids in the recycling of nutrients in the soil and that the rise in population is only normal since grazing levels in these areas have also risen.

 Climate change

-Climate change has had noticeable role in grassland degradation, for its characteristics are not suitable for the growth of grass.
+Climate change has had a noticeable role in grassland degradation, for its characteristics are not suitable for the growth of grass.
 The increase in average temperatures of regions makes them less suitable for grass to grow due to the more rapid evaporation of water that was formerly utilized by the grass.
 Furthermore, neither periods of much rain nor stretches of drought, both of which become more prevalent with climate change, encourage the growing of grass.
-It is especially harmful when the times of drought are during growing season, as is the case near the Yangtze and Yellow Rivers in China.
+It is especially harmful when the times of drought are during the growing season, as is the case near the Yangtze and Yellow Rivers in China.
 Additionally, since alpine regions, where degradation typically occurs, are commonly of high elevation, they are more easily affected by climate and its changes.
 Some scientists, however, write off climate change as an insignificant cause of degradation.
-Climate change, in particular warmer and drier conditions, brings about suitable conditions for the invasion of non-native grass species.
+Climate change, particularly warmer and drier conditions, bring about suitable conditions for invading non-native grass species.

 Human interference

 Anthropogenic factors also play a role in the disturbance of grasslands.
 Degradation has been shown to appear when humans move into such areas to build, for example, roads or settlements.
-Roads reduce the area, in which grass can grow successfully; and the settlements constructed by herdsmen have proven to be the most damaging to grassland, since they are accompanied by their animals who further harm the region.
-Also when humans convert natural grassland into farmland, they often harshly farm it by repeatedly planting the same crops year after year and by having to do this, the soil quality is lowered when these crops suck the nutrients out of the ground.
+Roads reduce the area where grass can grow successfully; the settlements constructed by herdsmen have proven to be the most damaging to grassland since they are accompanied by their animals, which further harm the region.
+Also when humans convert natural grassland into farmland, they often harshly farm it by repeatedly planting the same crops year after year, and by having to do this, the soil quality is lowered when these crops suck the nutrients out of the ground.
 When the farmer is finally done with the land, it is in extremely poor condition for grass to grow.
 Another cause of degradation by man is deforestation.
 When these trees are demolished and taken away, the soil lacks the strong root system formerly contributed by trees; therefore, the soil is upturned, cannot support plant life as well, and is more susceptible to landslides.
-Gathering of medicinal plants, particularly in China, also contributed to a certain extent to degraded grasslands, but this practice is not done as frequently anymore.
+The gathering of medicinal plants, particularly in China, also contributed to a certain extent to degraded grasslands.
+Still, this practice is not done as frequently anymore.